 Both in marketing and sales, you understand a problem and try to solve it and the key step in solving any problem is to be able to communicate the solution effectively to the audience.
-The medium could be videos, articles, blogs, vlogs and whatnot but at the end of the day, it’s all communication!
+The medium could be videos, articles, blogs, vlogs, and whatnot but at the end of the day, it’s all communication!
 If this is something you like to do then Marketing is where you belong.

 - Analytical thinking

-What are the different ways that somebody who was just starting can look at his options when choosing a career?
+What are the different ways that somebody who is just starting can look at his options when choosing a career?
 That analysis is what led to this complete guide.
 If you possess such analytical skills there’s a place for you in the marketing department.

 - Leadership Skills